How to prevent your fraud defenses from leaking data to adversarial AI models

-Each day, Spec’s Trust Cloud stops millions of attacks that could otherwise bypass fraud defenses by leveraging signals harvested for the use of adversarial AI models.
-Our orchestration platform deploys solutions to blind and mislead the AI in order to protect merchants, marketplaces, and their users from being defrauded.
+Each day, the Spec platform stops millions of attacks that could otherwise bypass fraud defenses by leveraging signals harvested for the use of adversarial AI models.
+Our platform deploys solutions to blind and mislead the AI in order to protect merchants, marketplaces, and their users from being defrauded.
 We put together a quick primer about the ways we’re seeing cybercriminals use artificial intelligence to bypass traditional fraud defense technology.

 What is an adversarial AI model?